decagondev/back-end-project-week-tom-tarpey/README.md

 ## DATABASE

-The current database in use is a simple sqlite database but this API is extensible in that you can change the `./data/dbConfig.js` file to decide what type of database provider is used (see knex documentation for further information [insert link here])
+The current database in use is a simple sqlite database but this API is extensible in that you can change the `./data/dbConfig.js` file to decide what type of database provider is used (see [knex documentation](https://knexjs.org/) for further information)

 ---